Liquid manure technology - from the rotary lobe pump to the Strip Till device

 Vogelsang builds dribble bar systems for all drawn and self-propelled vehicles regardless of manufacturer, capacity, type of tires, materials and pump systems up to a working width of 36 meters.

-The trailing shoe linkage for nutrient efficient liquid manure spreading
+The trailing shoe system for nutrient efficient liquid manure spreading

 Whole area or strip-based - liquid manure is introduced directly into the soil